BEYOND KYOTANGO

 Kinosaki Onsen

 Hyogo Prefecture’s premier hot spring town with a history of 1300 years.
-A small river with arching stone bridges, lined with willow trees is a classic scene found in Kinosaki Onsen.
-The hot spring town is dotted with 7 public hot spring bathhouses, and you can enjoy each one’s unique style.
+Kinosaki Onsen is characterized by its classic views of the small river flowing through arching stone bridges, lined with willow trees.
+The hot spring town is dotted with seven public hot spring bathhouses, and you can enjoy each one’s unique style.
 Guests staying in Kinosaki Onsen at a local hotel or ryokan are given a free pass to all seven, and it is tradition to walk the town in a yukata.
-There are also various shops in the town, a good place for dining and strolling.
-Have a pudding or local beer after a soak in the hot springs.
+There are also various shops in the town, great for dining and strolling.
+Enjoy Kinosaki with a pudding or local beer after a soak in the hot springs.

-ACCESS: From Kyotago take the Kyoto Tango Railway to Toyooka Station, then transfer to the JR line for Kinosaki Onsen.
+ACCESS: From Kyotango take the Kyoto Tango Railway to Toyooka Station, then transfer to the JR line for Kinosaki Onsen.
 Takes about 50 minutes.

 Onsen town Kinosaki Onsen